-Second, and maybe even more import, make sure you are prepared.
+Second, and maybe even more important, make sure you are prepared.
 Knowing what will happen if you get fired allows you to handle the situation better.
 You can already have a plan or at least most of a plan in place.

 If you do get fired, be sure and act quickly to get answers to your questions.
 Waiting will probably hurt your chance of getting the benefits you should.